Eyevinn/channel-engine/README.md

 - `maxTickInterval`: The maximum interval for playhead tick interval.
 Default is 10000 ms.
 - `cloudWatchMetrics`: Output CloudWatch JSON metrics on console log.
 Default is false.
 - `useDemuxedAudio`: Enable playing VODs with multiple audio tracks.
 Default is false.
+- `alwaysNewSegments`: Force all new HLS media sequences to always contain at least 1 new segment.
+Default is false.

 ## High Availability